NinjaSiren/Yes-Vehicles-finally/README.md

 - Added specialDisplayRadius for weapons.
 - Changed weapon ranges depending either CE is installed or not.
 - Patched some weaponTags.
 - Fixed bug: JobDriver error when building weapon above "good" quality.
+- Vehicle repairs now possible, as updated by neronix17.
+(Repairs are automatic, no user control needed)